Planting the Best Fall Flowering and Early Spring Garden

 As summer blooms are fading away, fall flowering crocus and colchicums start to appear.
 These bulbs produce grass-like leaves in the spring and wait until fall to display their blooms.
 These bulbs are only available in the fall, so remember to include them in your plantings.

-‘Sativus’, also known as Saffron Crocus, is an autumn blooming crocus with graceful lilac petals which enclose around three deep orange-red stigmas.
+‘Sativus’, also known as Saffron Crocus, is an autumn-blooming crocus with graceful lilac petals which enclose three deep orange-red stigmas.
 The flowers’ stigmas are the source of the world’s most expensive spice, saffron.
-The Saffron Crocus produces a beautiful fragrance and can be harvested to use as spice to enjoy in your recipes!
+The Saffron Crocus produces a beautiful fragrance and can be harvested to use as a spice to enjoy in your recipes!

-After a cold winter, early spring blooms are a welcoming sight that begin the beautiful spring gardening season.
+After a cold winter, early spring blooms are a welcoming sight that begins the beautiful spring gardening season.
 One of the heralds of spring, snowdrops are the very first to bloom.
-Snowdrops, also known by their Latin name Galanthus, are a deer resistant bulb.
-There are many different varieties of Snowdrops such as ‘Flore Pleno’ (double blooms), ‘Mount Everest’ (large blooms) and ‘Woronowii’ (tall flowering).
+Snowdrops, also known by their Latin name Galanthus, are a deer-resistant bulb.
+There are many different varieties of Snowdrops such as ‘Flore Pleno’ (double blooms), ‘Mount Everest’ (large blooms), and ‘Woronowii’ (tall flowering).

 Snowdrops bloom for a very long time – up to 5 weeks, as they are very cold weather resistant.
 Plant the bulbs 8 cm (3”) deep and 5 cm (2”) apart and they grow to heights of 10-25 cm (4-10”) tall in full sun to part shade.
 Some of their favourite planting spots are at the base of maple trees.
 Create stunning displays of snowdrops in containers or garden beds by planting them in clusters.

 Are you ready to plant your fall-blooming and early-spring garden?
 For more information contact email@example.com or visit your local garden centre.
 To find a retailer near you, visit Find a Retailer Near You